Skinny health insurance plans under the Affordable Care Act

 This has some pretty dire implications for the Affordable Care Act if employers decide this is the way to go.
 Workers who had hoped for employer-sponsored insurance will find themselves having to choose between a lackluster insurance plan or a potentially pricey insurance plan on the health insurance exchange.

 It comes down to the fact that businesses simply don’t want to be forced to pay for health insurance.
 Between fierce competition, regulations, taxes, and government oversight businesses, their bottom lines are already stretched to the limit.
-At the end of the day how much is going to be left over to pay for employee health insurance that covers everything imaginable health issue under the sun?
+At the end of the day, how much is going to be left over to pay for employee health insurance that covers everything imaginable health issues under the sun?

 The Wall Street Journal and Roy’s analysis finds a clear loophole in the Affordable Care Act.
 With an economic incentive to save money wherever possible these ‘skinny plans’ might become the new normal for a large sector of the economy.